dbj-data/machine_wide/architecture/principles.md

 <h1>Architectural Principles</h1>

 ## Purpose
-Purpose of software architecture is the feasible path to the required software and the feasible path during the maintance stage in the life of it.
+Purpose of software architecture is the feasible path to the required software and the feasible path during the maintenance stage in the life of it.

 ## The programing language and software architect
 In IT systems in general, the programming language is not of primary importance.
 Architecture is.